Xiaotong-Joyce-Han/the-extended-Nei-Gojobori-method/README.md

     0.50
     0.30

-These numbers could be actual mutation rate * some arbitrary constant, as long as these 6 parameters are on the same scale.
+These numbers could be actual mutation rate times some arbitrary constant, as long as these 6 parameters are on the same scale.

 ### Format 2: labeled 6-parameter format